-US citizens and Green Card holders are required to report and pay taxes on their worldwide income each year.
+US citizens with foreign business and Green Card holders are required to report and pay taxes on their worldwide income each year.
 This is the case even if you have established an entity in a foreign country.
 Different entities, whether foreign or domestic, have their own US tax reporting requirements.
 This article, although not all-inclusive, will discuss the requirements for some of the more common types of foreign entities.

 The IRS is very specific regarding the treatment of the more common types of domestic businesses: corporations, limited liability companies, partnerships, trusts, etc. While some foreign countries will use the same nomenclature for its entities, there are numerous types of foreign companies that cannot be easily classified into one of these categories.
 It is important to evaluate the structure and characteristics of the entity and classify it according to IRS Code.